Rules (Filters) in Outlook for Mac

 - Give your rule a name (so you can find it later).

-- If you have more than one criterion, click the plus sign at the right side of the criterion you just entered.
+If you have more than one criterion, click the plus sign to the right of the criterion you just entered and repeat this step.

-- If you have more than one action, click the plus sign at the right side of the action you just entered.
+If you have more than one action, click the plus sign to the right of the criterion you just entered and repeat this step.

 - When finished defining the rule, click OK.